dashpay/docs/developers/integration.rst

 QR Codes
 ========

-Many wallets are capable of generating QR codes which can be scanned to simplify entry of the Dash address.
+Many wallets can generate QR codes that are scannable to simplify entry of the Dash address.
 Printing these codes or posting the on your website makes it easy to receive payment and tips in Dash, both online and offline.

 - In Dash Core, go to the **Receive** tab, generate an address if necessary, and double-click it to display a QR code.
-Right click on the QR code and select **Save Image** to save a PNG file.
+Right-click on the QR code and select **Save Image** to save a PNG file.
 - In Dash for Android, tap **Request Coins** and then tap the QR code to display a larger image.
 You can screenshot this to save an image.